AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/AutomationMLContainer/GetRelationShipsByType.md

 AutomationMLContainer.GetRelationShipsByType Method
 ===================================================
-AutomationML 2.1 APIReturns an enumeration of all relationships with the given relationship type.
+Returns an enumeration of all relationships with the given relationship type.

   **Namespace:**  [Aml.Engine.AmlObjects][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)